mrkkrp/fix-word/README.md

 fix-word-define-command name fnc &optional doc
 ```

-Define `fix-word`-based command named `name`. `fnc` is the processing
+Define a `fix-word`-based command named `name`. `fnc` is the processing
-function and `doc` is documentation string.
+function and `doc` is the documentation string.

 ## Built-in commands

-Default commands to upcase/downcase/capitalize stuff are not very convenient
+The default commands to upcase/downcase/capitalize words are not convenient,
-to say the least, for the following reasons:
+for the following reasons:

-1. There are three different commands to upcase thing, for example.
-User
+1. There are three different commands for upcaseing, for example.
+The user
-   needs to remember three commands, their key bindings, and when to use
+   needs to remember the three commands, their key bindings, and when to use
    each of them.
 There should be one command per action: one for upcasing,
    one for downcasing, and one for capitalizing.

-2. Commands on regions don't have dedicated key bindings and what's even
+2. The commands on regions don't have dedicated key bindings and are
-   worse—they are disabled by default!
+   disabled by default.

-3. Commands like `upcase-word` depend on the position of pointer inside
+3. The commands like `upcase-word` depend on the position of pointer inside
-   word, now tell me what's expected result of upcase command here:
-   `"fo^o"`?
-I bet you want `"FOO"`, not `"foO"`.
-The same applies to
-   capitalization, etc. These commands should work on entire word no matter
-   what.
+   of the word, so that the result of upcasing `"fo^o"`is `"foO"`.
+This
+   packages assumes that you want `"FOO"`.

-4. You need to use arguments for commands like `upcase-word` to make them
+4. One needs to use arguments for commands like `upcase-word` to make them
-   correct words that you've just written.
-What's even worse, you can fix
+   correct the words that one has just written and only one word can be
-   only the last word this way.
-What if you want to fix a couple of them?
+   adjusted in this way.

-Here are commands that are trying to fix all these flaws:
+Here are the commands that try to fix these flaws:

 * `fix-word-upcase`
 * `fix-word-downcase`
 * `fix-word-capitalize`

-I propose replacing of old functions with these, you can do it this way:
+I propose replacing of the built-ins with these new commands:

 ```emacs-lisp
 (global-set-key (kbd "M-u") #'fix-word-upcase)